hphelion/documentation/community/community.install-overview.md

 * 1 undercloud
 * 3 overcloud controllers
 * 2 overcloud swift nodes
-* At least 1 and up to 30 overcloud compute nodes
+* At least 1 overcloud compute node

 In addition, an installation system, called the seed cloud host, that meets the following configuration is required: